-Figure 1.37.
+Figure 1.39.
 Export as tab-delimited text dialog window

-- 1. Select the tiers to be exported.
-(Section 1.4.1.1) - 2.
-Select to export a selected time interval only.
+1. Select the tiers to be exported.
+(Section 1.4.1.1)

-- 3. Add time offset from the master media to the annotation times. - 4.
+- 2. Select to export a selected time interval only. - 3.
+Add time offset from the master media to the annotation times. - 4.
 Include header lines with media file location info, include the tier and/or participant names from the output file - 5.
 Annotations sharing the same begin and end time are exported in the same row. - 6.
 Select to include the description of the controlled vocabulary. - 7.
 Select time information and format. - 8.
 Add extra time format expressed in hours, minutes, seconds and frame. - 3.
 By default, ELAN exports all annotations, but it is possible to restrict the export process to selected annotations.
 The following three options are available: - a.
 Export only those annotations that correspond to a selected time interval.
 Do the following: - i.
 In the ELAN window, select the desired time interval (see Section 2.8.1). - ii.
 In the Export as tab-delimited text dialog window, click in the box to the left of Restrict to selected time interval.
-A checkmark appears indicating that this option has been selected. - b.
+A check mark appears indicating that this option has been selected. - b.
 Export only those annotations that are contained on particular tiers.
-Do the following: - In the Export as tab-delimited text dialog window, select those tiers that you want to export.
-A checkmark appears next to any selected tier. - c.
+Do the following:

+In the Export as tab-delimited text dialog window, select those tiers that you want to export.
+A check mark appears next to any selected tier.

+c.
 Export only those annotations that (a) correspond to a particular time interval and (b) are contained on particular tiers.
+To do this, combine the two steps under (a) and (b) above.

+By default, the output contains one annotation per row, with the tier name in one of the columns, time information in several following columns and then the annotation value.

-To do this, combine the two steps under (a) and (b) above. - 4.
-By selecting Add master media time offset to annotation times you can add to the annotation times the time offset from the master media that originated from the synchronization of media files (see Section 1.2.4). - 5.
-The option Include header lines including media file information allows you to add the media-file path information for each media file to the header of the exported file. - 6.
+- 4. By selecting Add master media time offset to annotation times you can add to the annotation times the time offset from the master media that originated from the synchronization of media files (see Section 1.2.4). - 5.
+The option Include header lines containing media file information allows you to add the media-file path information for each media file to the header of the exported file. - 6.
 The option Separate column for each tier gives each tier its own column in the export file.
-Annotations that have the same begin time and the same end time are exported to the same row i.e. the same tab-delimited line. - If you check Repeat values of annotations spanning other annotations the spanning annotation is put in each row containing an annotation it spans.
+Annotations that have the same begin time and the same end time are exported in the same row i.e. the same tabdelimited line.
+The following options allow to also have annotations in the same row if they are not fully aligned but do overlap.
+As a consequence each annotation can be in the output more than once, making annotation counts unreliable. - If you check Repeat values of annotations spanning other annotations the spanning annotation is put in each row containing an annotation it spans.
 The spanning annotation is not in a row by itself. - The option Only repeat within annotation hierarchies limits the previous option.
-An annotation is only repeated if it is on one of the ancestor tiers in the annotation hierarchy. - 7.
-Select the time markers you want to export (begin time, end time and/or duration of every annotation unit). - 8.
-Choose the time format (hh:mm:ss.ms, ss.msec, milliseconds and/or SMPTE time code)
+An annotation is only repeated if it is on one of the ancestor tiers in the annotation hierarchy. - The option Sliced annotation output showing temporal co-occurrences is an alternative way to repeat annotation values based on overlaps.
+In this export all unique begin and end times of all annotations in the export are placed in one list, creating new intervals (between each two successive time values).
+Each interval is exported if there is at least one annotation overlapping that interval and in the column of each tier the value of the overlapping annotation, if any, is exported.